-But it’s not feasible to host a roundtable discussion every time you need to make an important decision.
+But it's just not feasible to host a roundtable discussion every time you need to make an important decision.
 As individuals, we need to be able to think about our business's problems differently every time we encounter a new one.

 A mental model is a way of examining a problem.
 As James Clear explains, "Each mental model offers a different framework that you can use to look at life ...
 If you develop a bigger toolbox of mental models, you'll improve your ability to solve problems because you'll have more options for getting to the right answer.
 This is one of the primary ways that truly brilliant people separate themselves from the masses of smart individuals out there."